pberba/pberba.github.io/security/_posts/2021-11-22-linux-threat-hunting-for-persistence-sysmon-auditd-webshell.md

 1. How to deploy the persistence techniques
 2. How to monitor and detect persistence techniques

-In this blog post we will only discuss web shell but we will be focusing more on logging and monitoring.
-We will discuss other techniques in succeeding posts.
+In this blog post, we will be focusing more on logging and monitoring, and simply use web shells as an initial example.
+The rest of the techniques  will discuss other techniques in succeeding posts.

 The diagram above gives an overview of what will be discussed in this series. _[\[pdf version\]](/assets/posts/common/20220201-linux-persistence.pdf)_